zarthur/CSCC-Fundamentals-Android-Notes/projects/readme.md

 ## Project 2
 Project 2 should make use of topics covered during weeks four though six.

+Create a program that allows a user to add, remove, edit, and list to-do items similar to the program created for Project 1.

+Individual to-do items should be represented by a class and should allow a title, description, and priority to be tracked with each to-do item.
+Priority should be specified using a numeric value between 0 and 5 where 5 indicates high priority and 0 indicates low priority.

+Users should be prompted to specify the title, description, and priority when adding tasks.
+The user should have the ability to list all tasks or list only tasks of a specified priority.

+The program should implement exception handling to deal with bad input from the user and any other exceptions that might arise.

+Be sure to commit your code and push it to GitHub.
+If you would like to work in teams, use forks and pull requests; individual team members should submit links to their fork of the repository.

 ## Project 3
 Project 3 should make use of topics covered during weeks seven though eleven.